fnuecke/lama/README.md

 Changelog
 =========

+- Version 1.4a
+  - Improvements on turtles' awareness of each other.
+Previously turtles may have (with a very, very small chance) moved into and/or out of the way of other turtles in such a way that the blocked turtle may have wrongly diagnosed the reason for its movement failure.
+This should not happen anymore.

 - Version 1.4
   - **Important:** from now on you must use `lama.refuel()` instead of `turtle.refuel()`.
   - Extended state validation to cases when the turtle isn't moving.
 This is achieved by also replacing `turtle.refuel()` and comparing the command ID we got from that to a newly generated one during initialization, where we'd expect a higher one.
 There's a slight chance for this to fail if a rollback only went back a couple of ticks.
 But if the game crashes so hard it can't save anymore it usually involves a lot more rollback.